Augustus Pablo – The Original Rocker [21 June 1954 – 18 May 1999]

 Augustus Pablo – The Original Rocker | May 18, 2019, it’s 20 years ago Augustus Pablo passed away.

 Born 1954, St. Andrew, Jamaica, Horace Swaby aka Augustus Pablo, often in ill health, not only was responsible for putting the melodica on the musical map, but he also played a key role in the musical history of Jamaica.
 In his role as musician and producer he has helped to shape reggae so much that his music can easily be described as ‘the sound of the Seventies’.
-Augustus Pablo passed away on 18th May, 1999.
+Augustus Pablo ultimately succumbed to the nerve disease Myasthenia Gravis and passed away in hospital on 18th May, 1999.

 He was born to a wealthy middle-class family and attended Kingston College with Clive Chin and his close friend Tyrone Downie, who would become keyboard player with Bob Marley and The Wailers.
 His and Tyrone’s interest in music had already lead them into a local church where they practised their keyboard skills on the organ.
 In 1969 Horace Swaby was standing in Herman Chin-Loy’s ‘Aquarius’ record shop at 9 Constant Spring Road in Kingston.
 He was holding a melodica in his hand that had been lent to him by a young girl at school.
 The instrument was used in Jamaica in school music lessons, but had never before been taken seriously by professional musicians.
 Herman Chin-Loy, who had a much-deserved reputation for experimenting with new sounds, asked the slightly-built teenager if he could play it.
 Because he was so taken with the musical response that he booked recording time that same week at Randy’s Studio 17 on North Parade in the heart of downtown Kingston.